mcinglis/c-style/readme.md

-#### Declare variables when they're needed
+#### Declare variables as late as possible

-This reminds the reader of the type they're working with.
+Declaring variables where they're used reminds the reader of the type they're working with.
 It also suggests where to extract a function to minimize variable scope.
+Furthermore, it informs the reader as to where each variables are relevant.
 Declaring variables when they're needed almost always leads to initialization (`int x = 1;`), rather than just declaration (`int x;`).
 Initializing a variable usually often means you can `const` it, too.

 To me, all declarations (i.e. non-initializations) are shifty.